abagonhishead/noodle/README.md

 If anyone finds a better way of getting UDP broadcast packets routed across from the docker virtual interface to a hardware ethernet interface then please let me know.
 In the meantime, I recommend running this on a physical machine.

 ### Everything else
+This runs fine on Windows, but I've only tested it while debugging.

-I haven't tested this on BSD or OS X, and I've only run it on Windows while debugging, so YMMV.
+I haven't tested this on BSD or OS X at all, so YMMV.
+My BSD knowledge is limited, but BSD's routing tools might result in more success getting the packets routed from a container onto a LAN!

 ## Development
 It is still a work-in-progress.
 It needs: